m4ttsch/omscs-notes-notes/operating-systems/thread-performance-considerations.md

 They wanted workloads that represented a realistic sequence of requests, because that is what will capture a distribution of web page accesses, but they wanted to be able to reproduce the experiment with the same pattern of accesses.
 To accomplish this, they gathered traces from real web servers, and replayed those traces to their systems.

 They used two real-world traces.
-The first trace was the CS WebServer trace, which represents the Rice University web server for the computer science department, which includes a large number of files and doesn’t really fit in memory.
+The first trace was the CS WebServer trace, which represents the Rice University web server for the computer science department, which includes a large number of files and doesn't really fit in memory.
 The second trace was the Owlnet trace, which was from a web server that hosted a number of student run websites and it was much smaller so it would typically fit in the memory of a common server.

 In addition to these real traces, they also used a synthetic workload generator.
-Since they couldn’t replay synthetic workloads, they instead performed some best/worst analysis when looking at performance with these workloads.
+Since they couldn't replay synthetic workloads, they instead performed some best/worst analysis when looking at performance with these workloads.

 ### How will you measure performance?

 A common metric to measure web servers - that was used in this paper - is **bandwidth**.
 Bandwidth measures the total number of bytes transferred divided by the total amount of time it takes to transfer those bytes.

-Second, because the authors were concerned with Flash’s ability to perform concurrent processing, they wanted to see the impact of **connection rate** as a metric.
+Second, because the authors were concerned with Flash's ability to perform concurrent processing, they wanted to see the impact of **connection rate** as a metric.
 This is defined as the total number of client connections serviced divided by the total amount of time that passed.

 Both of these metrics were evaluated as function of file size.
 The intuition is that with a larger file size, the connection cost can be ammortized, resulting in higher bandwidth.
 On the other hand, with a larger file size, there is more work to do per connection, so its expected that there will be a lower connection rate.

 ## Experimental Results
-Let’s look at the experimental results.
+Let's look at the experimental results.

 ### Best Case Numbers
 For the best case, the authors used the synthetic load.
 They varied the number of requests that were made, but made sure each request asked for the exact same file.
 The is the best case because once the file is requested once, it can be cached which means that subsequent requests for the file will be answered much more quickly.